bookschool/org/div/notes/Physical Science/08 Forces/08 Forces.md

 pushes on the same desk with a force of 90 N to the left.
 What is the net force on the desk?
 6. Your friend increases her force on the desk by 30 N. She doesn't change the direction of her push.
-What happens to the ne force on the desk?
+What happens to the net force on the desk?
 Will the desk accelerate?